silviapfeiffer/external-videos/readme.txt

 == Changelog ==

 = 1.2 =
 * Massive bug fix! /hosts folder was missing from WP SVN repository.
+Thanks to @ianmacin!

 = 1.1 =
 * Media Uploader: After External Videos are imported, they can now be added to any post, like photos or other media items.
 (Functions rewritten using Media Explorer framework)